Filming in Austria

 Christoph Waltz

 Christoph Waltz was born in Vienna in 1956 to costume designer parents, both of whose parents were actors.
-He received German citizenship not long after his birth, and only claimed Austrian dual citizenship in 2010.
-He says, “I was born in Vienna, I grew up in Vienna, went to school, I began my acting career in Vienna etc. I couldn’t be more Austrian.”
+Although he received German citizenship shortly after his birth, he only claimed Austrian dual citizenship in 2010.
+Reflecting on his heritage, he has said: “I was born in Vienna, I grew up in Vienna, went to school, I began my acting career in Vienna, etc. I couldn’t be more Austrian.”

 Christoph Waltz in 2012Photo: Wikipedia

-Waltz studied theater in Vienna and in New York, and began acting professionally in Vienna and Zurich.
-Later he went on to act in television.
-He is also an aspiring cinematographer, and directed his first film in 2000.
-Waltz speaks 3 languages fluently: German, French, and English, which allows him to work flawlessly in American, English, Australian, French, Swiss, German, and Austrian productions.
-Quentin Tarantino discovered him in 2008, and gave him a supporting role in his 2009 film, Inglorious Bastards, his breakthrough role that also earned him an Oscar.
+Waltz studied theater in Vienna and New York, launching his professional acting career in Vienna and Zurich before moving on to television.
+In addition to acting, he is an aspiring cinematographer and directed his first film in 2000.
+Fluent in German, French, and English, Waltz has seamlessly worked across American, British, Australian, French, Swiss, German, and Austrian productions.
+His international breakthrough came when Quentin Tarantino cast him in a supporting role in the 2009 film Inglourious Basterds, a performance that earned him his first Oscar.

-Tarantino claims that Hans Landa was one of the best characters he ever wrote, and if had he not found Waltz for the role, he may not have made the film.
-The director cast Waltz in his next film, Django Unchained, as well, for which he again was awarded an Oscar.
+Tarantino described Hans Landa as one of the best characters he had ever written, admitting that without Waltz, he might not have made the film.
+Waltz’s collaboration with Tarantino continued in Django Unchained, for which he won his second Oscar.

 Youtube waltz in django unchained

-In 2014 he was given a star on the Hollywood Walk of Fame, which means he has secured a name among the Hollywood greats.
-In 2015 he played the villain in James Bond: Spectre.
+In 2014, Waltz received a star on the Hollywood Walk of Fame, cementing his place among Hollywood legends.
+The following year, he portrayed the villain in the James Bond film Spectre, a role he found particularly appealing.
 “Playing a villain was always attractive to me.
-Bad guys in films always have an important dramatic role, embodying the conflict which the hero must combat.”
+Bad guys in films always have an important dramatic role, embodying the conflict which the hero must combat,” he explained.

-Waltz is a father of three, and resides in Berlin, London, and Los Angeles.
-When asked in a television interview what the difference between Germans and Austrians is, he replied: “The difference between Germans and Austrians is like the difference between a battleship and dancing a waltz.”
+Waltz is a father of three and resides in Berlin, London, and Los Angeles.
+When asked in a television interview about the difference between Germans and Austrians, he replied: “The difference between Germans and Austrians is like the difference between a battleship and dancing a waltz.”

 Arnold Schwarzenegger